Study of Laminar, Turbulent and Vortex fluid flow

 Laminar Flow

-between the layers.
+In fluid dynamics, laminar flow is characterized by smooth or regular paths of particles of the fluid, The fluid flows in parallel layers (with minimal lateral mixing), with no disruption between the layers.
 Therefore the laminar flow is also referred to as streamline or viscous flow.

-channel such as a pipe or between two flat plates, either of any types of
+When a fluid is flowing through a closed channel such as a pipe or between two flat plates, either of any types of flow may occur depending on the velocityviscosity of the fluid and the size of the pipe.

-flow tends to occur at lower velocities and high viscosity.
+Laminar flow tends to occur at lower velocities and high viscosity.

 Turbulent Flow